krishnanunnir/ezhuth.in/README.md

 # KNODE

-## django forum builder or KNODE
+## django KNODE cms

-KNODE is an easy to install forum builder where users can easily setup a new forum in less than 5 minutes.
-Future releases will include an option to use this as a blog.
+KNODE is an easy to install cms tool where users can easily setup a new site in less than 5 minutes.

 ## Commiting